TrixNEW/ZigriteDB/README.md

 # ZigiteDB

-An embedded storage engine for Quark world and chunk data, written in Zig.
+An embedded storage engine for Quark world and chunk data, written in (https://github.com/ziglang/zig)[Zig] v0.16.0.

 Early development.
 The current implementation provides binary chunk-component keys and region mapping.
 Persistent storage is not yet implemented.